giarcheuli/GIACONVERT/QUICK_START.md

 - ✅ Creates HTML files in the same location as Word docs
 - ✅ Shows progress and conversion summary
 - ✅ Handles errors gracefully
+- ✅ **Universal format support** for both legacy and modern Word documents

 ### Complete Version (with Images & Headers/Footers)
 - ✅ Everything from enhanced version PLUS: